NYHTC/applescript-fm-helper/README.md

 ### Dependancy
 This package assumes that cliclick ([github](https://github.com/BlueM/cliclick)) exists.
 Once compiled, update `main.scpt` with its location.
-By default, it is set to be at the top level.
+By default, it is set to be at REPOSITORY/vendor/cliclick/cliclick